-Note that Development Contributions will be adjusted in line with the cost escalation provisions in the Development Contributions Policy prior to 1 July 2010 using the March Construction Industry Group Input figures in the Producer Price Index when they become available.
+Development Contributions have been adjusted in line with the cost escalation provisions in the Development Contributions Policy using the March Construction Industry Group Input figures in the Producer Price Index.
+This adjustment has resulted in a 0.2 percent decrease from 1 July 2010.